cchitsiang/awesome-stars/README.md

 - [kilimchoi/engineering-blogs](https://github.com/kilimchoi/engineering-blogs) - A curated list of engineering blogs
 - [matteocrippa/awesome-swift](https://github.com/matteocrippa/awesome-swift) - A collaborative list of awesome Swift libraries and resources.
 Feel free to contribute!
 - [davidesantangelo/webinspector](https://github.com/davidesantangelo/webinspector) - Ruby gem to inspect completely a web page.
 It scrapes a given URL, and returns you its meta, links, images more.
-- [minitest/minitest](https://github.com/minitest/minitest) - minitest provides a complete suite of testing facilities supporting TDD, BDD, mocking, and benchmarking.
+- [minitest/minitest](https://github.com/minitest/minitest) - minitest provides a complete suite of testing facilities supporting TDD, BDD, and benchmarking.
 - [sungwoncho/tset](https://github.com/sungwoncho/tset) - Development Driven Test.
 Generate tests for your models in a Rails app.
 - [joshdholtz/jenkins-slack-command](https://github.com/joshdholtz/jenkins-slack-command) - Start a build in Jenkins using a Slack Command
 - [fdietz/team_dashboard](https://github.com/fdietz/team_dashboard) - Visualize your team's metrics all in one place.